meta-x/meta-xample/README.md

 An example project showcasing the use of [paths](https://github.com/meta-x/paths), [enforcer](https://github.com/meta-x/enforcer) and [bodyguard](https://github.com/meta-x/bodyguard).

-This project also served as a learning case for Clojurescript (and Om).
+This project also served as a learning case for ClojureScript (and Om).

 <!---
-TODO: For a review of my Clojurescript/Om experience, check [this](http://islandofatlas.net/TODO).
+TODO: For a review of my ClojureScript/Om experience, check [this](http://islandofatlas.net/TODO).
 -->

 Questions, suggestions or other comments should be directed to GitHub Issues.